MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/pos/barcode-scanner-driver.md

     `<devcon_path>\devcon.exe install SampleBarcodeScannerDrv.inf Root\SampleBarcodeScannerDrv`

-1. You will see a **Windows Security** dialog informing you that the publisher of the driver can't be verified.
+1. You will see a **Windows Security** dialog informing you that the publisher of the driver can not be verified.
 This is because the driver was signed with a test certificate.
 Select **Install this driver software anyway**.
 In a moment, you will see confirmation that your driver was installed correctly.

-If the Device Console utility wasn't able to install the driver, confirm that you were using the one that matches your current OS platform and the platform of the driver.
+If the Device Console utility was not able to install the driver, confirm that you were using the one that matches your current OS platform and the platform of the driver.

 ## View the device in Device Manager

 1. Open Device Manager.
-This can be done many ways, but if you're still in a command prompt then type `devmgmt`.
+This can be done many ways, but if you are still in a command prompt, type `devmgmt`.

 1. In Device Manager, choose **Devices by type** from the **View** menu.